spacejam/rio/README.md

 # rio

-misuse-resistant bindings for io_uring, the hottest thing to happen to linux IO in a long time.
+bindings for io_uring, the hottest thing to happen to linux IO in a long time.

 #### Innovations